pyscript/pyscript/newdocs/docs/getting-started.md

 Luckily, PyScript makes many of these steps much easier.

+## Requirements

+To visualize a PyScript application, users only need a modern web browser.

+To distribute a PyScript application, the only requirement is for the application to be hosted somewhere a browser can reach.

+To create a PyScript application, users need a Development Environment, often also called [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) where they can write their code.

+**Note:** The easiest way to get the a full PyScript development environment and application hosting setup in seconds, is to use [pyscript.com](pyscript.com) on your browser.
+It is a free service that helps users create new projects from pre-created templates already structured using best practices allowing user to edit, preview and deploy their apps with just a link, all in the same place.

-## Development setup
+### Development Environment

 Like most software platforms, PyScript requires a development environment where the user can write their applications.
-That means an editor where to edit files, installing all dependencies needed by the application and setting everything up so that the application can be build and distributed.
+This means an editor where to edit files, installing all dependencies needed by the application and setting everything up so that the application can be build and distributed.
 PyScript simplify these aspects for the user, reducing these needs to an editor, a browser and ways to serve your application files.

-**tldr;** The easiest way to get the a full PyScript development setup in seconds, is to use [pyscript.com](pyscript.com) on your browser.
-It is a free service that helps users create new projects from pre-created templates already structured using best practices allowing user to edit, preview and deploy their apps with just a link, all in the same place.

-## Editors and Development Environment

 PyScript does not require any specific development environment other than a web browser (we recommend using [Chrome](https://www.google.com/chrome/)) and a text editor ([IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)) that authors can use to write their applications.
-Users are free to choose according to their preference and, as mentioned above, we recommend picking you faverite browser and IDE, or using pyscript.com (that includes an editor in the browser itself).
+Users are free to choose according to their preference.
+We recommend picking youR favorite browser and IDE, or using pyscript.com (that includes an editor in the browser itself).

 **Note:** If you're using [VSCode](https://code.visualstudio.com/), the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) can be used to reload the page as you edit the HTML file.

 ## Installation